 Barracuda researchers have uncovered some startling new revelations about sextortion scams.
 In the past, sextortion scams were used as part of large-scale spam campaigns.
 Now, they’ve expanded in scope, even since Barracuda first highlighted this type of attack last fall.

-A recent analysis of spear phishing attacks targeted at Barracuda customers found that 1 in 10 were blackmail or sextortion attacks.
+A recent analysis of spear phishing attacks targeted at Barracuda customers found that 1 in 10 were extortion or sextortion attacks.
 In fact, employees are twice as likely to be targeted in a sextortion scam than a business email compromise attack.